transformerlab/transformerlab-docs/for-teams/why.md

 ---
-title: Why Transformer Lab for Teams?
+title: Why Transformer Lab for Labs?
 sidebar_position: 15
 ---

-# Why Transformer Lab for Teams
+# Why Should I use Transformer Lab at My Research Lab?

 **Upgrade your Research Workflow without Replacing your Infrastructure.**